 2. Let’s Agree on the Terms of Discourse

-Our agreement about discourse should also be threefold.
 First, we should agree to distinguish between these terms and to use the same definitions.
-If we cannot agree on definitions, then we should at least ask each other to clarify the meanings of the terms above whenever we use them.
+And if we cannot agree on definitions, then we should note that disagreement so as to avoid talking past one another.

 Second, when asked to clarify our use of a term — e.g., ‘fake news’ — we should (i) clearly explain how we are using the term and (ii) explain why our use of the term is merited.

-Third, we should not lazily resort to defensive or rhetorical tactics during the discourse.
-When there is misunderstanding or disagreement, then we should work hard to ask good questions and provide helpful answers.
-We should speak clearly and interpret each other charitably.
-Moreover, we should regularly remind ourselves: We’re not enemies; we’re in this together.
+Third, we should not lazily resort to defensive or rhetorical tactics during the discourse—e.g., labelling news that challenges our views or values as “fake” or “biased”.
+Rather, we should work hard to interpret each other charitably, ask good questions, attempt to assume others’ perspectives, and provide helpful answers.
+Moreover, we should regularly remind ourselves that we’re not enemies.
+We’re in this together.

 3. Further Reading